KRFOSS/kali-docs/base-images/kali-linux-dual-boot-kali-with-windows/index.md

 In our example, we will be installing Kali Linux alongside an installation of Windows 7, which is currently taking up 100% of the disk space in our computer.
 We will start by resizing our current Windows partition to occupy less space and then proceed to install Kali Linux in the newly-created empty partition.

-[Download Kali Linux](/docs/introduction/download-official-kali-linux-images/) and either burn the ISO to DVD, or[ prepare a USB stick with Kali linux Live](/docs/usb/kali-linux-live-usb-install/) as the installation medium.
+[Download Kali Linux](/docs/introduction/download-official-kali-linux-images/) and either burn the ISO to DVD, or[ prepare a USB stick with Kali Linux Live](/docs/usb/kali-linux-live-usb-install/) as the installation medium.
 If you do not have a DVD or USB port on your computer, check out the [Kali Linux Network Install](/docs/base-images/kali-linux-network-pxe-install/).
 Ensure you have:

 * Minimum of 20 GB free disk space on Windows
 * CD-DVD / USB boot support